Granary: Great Britain

 In the South Hams in southwest Great Britain, small granaries were built on mushroom-shaped stumps called staddle stones.
-They were built of timber frame construction and often had slate roofs.
-Larger ones were similar to linhays, but with the upper floor enclosed.
-Access to the first floor was usually via stone staircase on the outside wall.
+They were built of timber-frame construction and often had slate roofs.
+Larger ones were similar to linhays but with the upper floor enclosed.
+Access to the first floor was usually via a stone staircase on the outside wall.

 Towards the close of the 19th century, warehouses specially intended for holding grain began to multiply in Great Britain.
 There are climatic difficulties in the way of storing grain in Great Britain on a large scale, but these difficulties have been largely overcome.